This content has moved to https://go.treasuredata.com/tddocs_reference

 Column Name Escaping

-Please be aware that quoting a column name in single quotes ‘ will make the query parser interpret the content as a simple string producing a perhaps unexpected result:
+Quoting a column name in single quotes ‘ will make the query parser interpret the content as a simple string that might produce an unexpected result.
+For example:

 SELECT "join" FROM mytbl LIMIT 10 result: value1 value2 value3 value4 ... value10 SELECT 'join' FROM mytbl result: join join join join ... join